-A greenhouse will help you control several factors such as wind and pest, plus the temperature inside is usually a few degrees higher than outside which plants usually tend to like.
+A greenhouse will help you control wind and pests, plus the temperature inside is usually a few degrees higher than the outside, which cannabis plants like.

 Without a greenhouse, you risk weather harming your plants, as well as other unexpected things such as uninvited visitors.

 I generally strongly advise in favor of getting a greenhouse because the control you get far outweighs the extra money you spend on it.

 Greenhouse growing especially makes things easier when growing indica strains.

 If you plan on growing one of the sativa strains I recommended, don’t use a greenhouse as both Sour Diesel and Maui Wowie tend to grow huge and will quickly outgrow it.

 How to grow weed outdoors (step by step)